chocolatey-community/chocolatey-packages/automatic/tixati.portable/README.md

 * 100% compatible with the BitTorrent protocol
 * Windows and Linux-GTK native versions available

+## Notes

-This portable version of Tixati is meant to run on a USB flash drive or other portable media.
+- This portable version of Tixati is meant to run on a USB flash drive or other portable media.
 It stores all it's configuration files in the same folder as the executable binary files, and all file paths are stored in a format relative to the program executable folder.

-It is important you do not delete the "tixati_portable_mode.txt" file within the executables folder.
+- It is important you do not delete the "tixati_portable_mode.txt" file within the executables folder.
 This file is what triggers Tixati to run in portable mode.
 (The executable binaries are actually the same as the standard edition binaries.)